City Year – inspiring young people to change their local community

-In 2012, Deutsche Bank teamed up with City Year to support talented and passionate young people to spend 11 months working in schools based in areas of high deprivation.
+Since 2012, Deutsche Bank teams up with City Year to support talented and passionate young people to spend 11 months working in schools based in areas of high deprivation.
 Through different engagement opportunities, Deutsche Bank employees are supporting City Year volunteers by giving them advice, help and guidance about employment prospects and building successful careers.

 This in turn enables City Year volunteers to become dedicated tutors, mentors and role models, providing emotional, academic and pastoral support to the students with whom they work, ultimately helping to improve their academic performance, behaviour and attendance.